nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

   this.tvShows = this.tvShows.filter(tvShow => tvShow.id !== id);
 }
 ~~~~
-`filter()` acts much like `find()` we used earlier.
+Here we say that our array of tv shows is equal to all tv shows _except_ the one we want to remove.
+The `filter()` method acts much like `find()` we used earlier.
 It returns a new array as its result, and takes a function as parameter which will be invoked for every item in the array.
 If the function returns true, the item will be included in the new result array.
 If it returns false, it won't be included.
 [Here is more documentation for filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).

+> Many languages have list filtering, sorting, and list operations like `filter()` and `find()` that works in almost identical ways, by passing in functions.
+In Java 8 these are called _Streams_, in C# it's called _LINQ_.

 * Restart the web server and list all tv shows in Postman.
 * In Postman, change http verb to DELETE.
 Change the url to include a valid tv show ID: `http://localhost:3000/tvshow/e371` (your ID will be different).